SECRET-GUEST/SAD-generator/README.md

 https://pypi.org/project/auto-py-to-exe/

-`The .exe file is portable btw ; you can move it everywhere you want without shortcut`

 All you need to know to make the script work is in sad.py but to help you a little bit here is something you need to know ;